-The midterm exams for this course will be in class on October 10 and November 21 and the final is on December 15 from 10:30 AM to 1:00 PM.
+The midterm exams for this course will be in class and are currently scheduled on February 23 and April 5.
+Both of these are tentative and subject to change based on the progress made in class.
+The final is on May 3 from 4:30 PM to 7:00 PM.
 Each of these is worth 25 percent of your final grade and will consist of a mixture of short answer and multiple choice.
 There will be no makeup exams given, but you are allowed to drop one midterm score for your recitation grade.
 This policy is in place for you to attend recitation as well as provide for any illnesses or travel.
 You can't drop the final.
 If you have 3 or more finals on the same day, you can arrange to take the last final at an alternate time.
 However, you must notify me of this no later than six weeks into the semester and provide proof that it is your 3rd or more exam on that day.

 Attendance in lecture is mandatory.
 You are allowed to drop 3 of your lowest clicker days, so you can see this as 3 allowed absences from class in case of illness, travel, etc. Once you have exceeded your allotment of 3 allowed absences, your clicker score grade will decline at a quadratic rate.
 So, if you miss 1 day beyond the 3 allowed absences, you will lose 1 point off your clicker grade, 2 days = 4 points off your clicker grade, 3 days = 9 points off your clicker grade, and so on.
-This is your first lesson in economics: people respond to incentives.
-I want to provide you with the correct incentives to achieve in this class and one of those is class attendance.
-I will begin taking attendance on Wednesday, September 3.
+Economists believe that people respond to incentives, so I want to provide you with the correct incentives to achieve in this class and one of those is class attendance.
+I will begin taking attendance on Tuesday, January 19.
 If you miss the first two weeks following this date, you will be administratively dropped from the class.

-Homework will consist of assignments in Aplia.
+Homework will consist of assignments in MindTap.
 Your grade will be out of ten and based on your average score for all the homework assignments.
-You will notice in Aplia that there are required assignments and practice assignments.
+You will notice in MindTap that there are required assignments and practice assignments.
 Only the required ones are graded.
 There are no excused homework assignments.
-Any questions you have about Aplia should be directed at your TA.
-All Aplia assignments are due at midnight on the Friday of the week they are assigned.
+Any questions you have about MindTap should be directed to your TA.
+Check the attached course schedule for the due dates of MindTap assignments.
+All assignments will be due at midnight (technically 11:59 PM) of the day listed.

 Your recitation grade can substitute for one of your midterm grades.
-I strongly encourage you to attend recitation, so let's return to our important principle of incentives.
+I strongly encourage you to attend recitation.
 There will be some of you who feel that you don't need to attend recitation and will simply ace your exams.
 Then the first midterm arrives and it's a lot harder than you anticipated, so you then begin going to recitation.
 However, you will already be behind and your recitation grade will already have fallen.
 To prevent this from occurring, the average recitation grade will be significantly higher than the midterm grades.
-My advice is to attend recitation until the first midterm.
-If you ace it and are not getting a lot out of recitation, feel free to spend that time otherwise.
-This way you will not fall behind.
+You are receiving an extra credit in this course because of recitation, so it's my responsibility to incentivize you to attend.